RichardLitt/burntfen.com/index.md

       <h5><a href="https://github.com/RichardLitt/wired-in/">wyrd in</a></h5><p>
       i led a team of six in an incubator building a time keeper and task organisor, based on my prototype</p>

-      <h5><a href="http://www.learnnavi.org">na'vi</a></h5><p>as 'taronyu', i created the definitive na'vi dictionary for the language from the movie avatar, used by 5000 regular users. i still technically function as an admin of the largest na'vi site in the world.</p>
+      <h5><a href="http://www.learnnavi.org">na'vi</a></h5><p>as 'taronyu', i created the definitive na'vi dictionary for the language from the movie avatar, used by 5000 regular users. i still technically function as an admin of the largest na'vi site in the world</p>

       <h5><a href="http://www.dothraki.org">dothraki</a></h5><p>as 'lajaki', i started up the fanbase for david peterson's language, based off of g.r.r. martin's books, now an h.b.o. series</p>

       <h5><a href="http://langsoc.eusa.ed.ac.uk">langsoc</a></h5><p> the edinburgh university linguistics and english language society: i started it up again, and was president and webmaster</p>

       <h5><a href="http://em-a.eu/">erasmus mundus</a></h5><p>
-      i was the representative for the  language and communication technologies masters course in seven countries, and was a student in germany and malta.</p>
+      i was the representative for the  language and communication technologies masters course in seven countries, and was a student in germany and malta</p>

       <h5><a href="http://thelifeemphatic.com">the life emphatic</a></h5><p>
       i built this site to chronicle my ownership and mediterranean voyage of my 25' yacht, maya</p>

-      <h5><a href="http://www.burntfen.net/comic/index.html">webcomic</a></h5><p>my old burnt fen comic, which i kept going for around two years. very depressing at times.</p>
+      <h5><a href="http://www.burntfen.net/comic/index.html">webcomic</a></h5><p>my old burnt fen comic, which i kept going for around two years. very depressing at times</p>

+      <h5><a href="http://www.edinburghcafes.com">café</a></h5><p>where i rated various cafes in edinburgh; chris scott and simon too</p>
     </div>
   </div>
 </div>